jkatofsky/iMessageDB/README.md

 A wrapper for querying local iMessage databases and getting its data in useful DataFrames.

-I've written this README under the assumption you're running this on macOS.
-Obviously, any machine without iMessage will find this module much less useful.
+## Support

+While it is possible to copy the iMessage database file to any system, this module has been tested on macOS only.

 ## Installation